How to Start a Forex Broker Company: The 2026 Edition

 Launch Timeline by Model: 3 Days to 4 Months

-What’s included: Direct MT5 main label licensing or cTrader main label.
-You get your own dedicated server, full manager access, and can create your own white‑labels and grey labels.
-No dependency on a master license holder.
+Direct MT5 or cTrader license.
+Dedicated server, full manager access.
+Year‑1 cost: $80k–$200k.
+You can create your own white‑labels and grey labels.

 Model